aliasgar1978/resume/docs/_timelines.rst

 Apr-1996 to Mar-1997  (1 year)
 ------------------------------------------------

-NICE: National Institute of Computer Studies, Surat
+NICE: National Institute of Computer Education, Surat
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     * Worked as a Computer Instructor.